percona/everest-doc/docs/use/monitor_endpoints.md

 Percona Everest provides monitoring capabilities with PMM to maintain a reliable and secure database infrastructure.

-Here are some key values you'll get with monitoring of Percona Everest:
+Here are some key benefits you'll get with monitoring of Percona Everest:

-- Monitoring helps track database availability and uptime
+- Database availability and uptime tracking
-- Monitoring provides insights into database performance
+- Insights into your database performance
-- Monitoring helps detect and address issues proactively
+- Proactive issue detection and addressing opportunities
-- Continuous monitoring helps maintain a stable and reliable database environment.
+- Continuous monitoring

 ## Prerequisites